The Great Mouse Detective: Animation

 Basil was first modeled on Bing Crosby, but the animators eventually took inspiration from Leslie Howard.
 Initially, Ratigan had been designed as thin, weasely, and ratlike.
 Following the screening of Champagne for Caesar, Glen Keane noted that following the casting of Price, "his expressive voice and attitude inspired us to further redesign the character."
 Additionally, during one story meeting, Glen Keane decided to base the stature of Ratigan on then-Disney CEO Ron Miller, who was a 6'6" former football player for the Los Angeles Rams.
 Furthermore, Keane lifted his personality as he was thumbing through these "photographs of people of London in the 1800s, of railroad men, and there was this one guy smoking a cigar—he had a top hat and there was just something about this guy—this Ratigan ... this rat sucking the cigar, completely dressed to the hilt, he was sharp and perfect—he's a sewer rat dressed like a king and he lives as a king!"
 The following supervising animators included Mark Henn for Basil, Hendel Butoy for Dawson, Rob Minkoff for Olivia, Andreas Deja for Queen Moustoria, Ruben Aquino for Mrs. Judson, and Mike Gabriel for Toby and Felicia.

 The original finale was to take place on the hands of Big Ben with Ratigan eventually falling to his demise.
 However, layout artist Mike Peraza approached Musker with the idea of restaging the final confrontation so the characters would break through the face of Big Ben with the grinding clockwork gears providing added menace, in which Musker agreed.
 Peraza's inspiration for the scene was a Japanese anime film, The Castle of Cagliostro (1979), the feature film debut of animator Hayao Miyazaki which is part of the Lupin III franchise; The Castle of Cagliostro, which Peraza was a fan of, featured a climactic scene involving characters amidst giant turning gears in a clock tower.
 Pereza and his team was sent to London for video reference and were granted unprecedented access to the clockworks inside Big Ben.
 Because the bells would chime at every quarter-hour, the team completed their research in one hour.

-Back at the Feature Animation building, animators Phil Nibbelink and Tad Gielow spent months designing the interior of Big Ben, with each gear produced as wire-frame graphics on a computer that was printed out and traced onto animation cels onto which the colors and characters were added.
+Animators Phil Nibbelink and Tad Gielow spent months designing the interior of Big Ben at the Feature Animation building, with each gear produced as wire-frame graphics on a computer that was printed out and traced onto animation cels onto which the colors and characters were added.
 The two-minute climax scene thus used computer-generated imagery (CGI), making it the first Disney film to extensively use computer animation, a fact that Disney used to promote the film during marketing.

 The film was the last work to feature Eric Larson as an animation consultant before his retirement.
 Larson was the last of Disney's Nine Old Men, the group that had defined much of Disney's theatrical direction since the 1930s.
 The character of Dr. Dawson was modeled on Larson as a tribute.